 Supplemental Insurance for Prescriptions Drugs

-Medicare Part D is an optional choice that you can add to your health insurance with Medicare.
+Part D is an optional choice that you can add to your insurance.
 Those looking to get the most comprehensive benefits will combine their Part A & Part B with a Medigap plan and a Part D standalone plan.

 If you don’t enroll in a Part D plan when you’re first eligible, you’ll have a late enrollment penalty added to your monthly premium for every 12 months you go without it.